yangshun/tech-interview-handbook/contents/self-introduction.md

 ### Why do _they_ want _you_?

 Tell the interviewer why you would make a good hire.
 Is your experience relevant to the company?
 Have you used a similar tech stack as the company or built relevant products?
-What unique talent(s) do you have that makes gives them confidence about your ability to contribute to the company?
+What unique talent(s) do you have that may give them confidence about your ability to contribute to the company?

 ### Practice!